jisumov/jisumov.github.io/projects/home-lab/home-lab.md

     In this case, the IP address `10.0.0.1` mimics the way workloads might be setup in any cloud provider, as it is a class A within the private IP range.

     The number of hosts is limited by the subnet mask, that is `255.255.255.252`.
-Consequently, a total of 2 hosts is allowed for this lab.
+Consequently, a total of 2 hosts are allowed for this lab.

     ![Windows IP and Subnet Mask](./images/home-lab-47.png)